-An enchanting rural hideaway set in a glorious secluded position with spectacular views.
+An enchanting hideaway for two set in a gloriously secluded position in the Minto Estate.

-Guests staying at Lilylaw can request a key to Fatlips Castle, an iconic Pele tower situated on the estate at the top of Minto Crags with magnificent views.
-The tower has recently been extensively restored by the family.
+Stay at Lilylaw and you’ll not only enjoy direct access to estate’s rolling parkland and fabulous walks but can even request a key to the recently restored Fatlips Castle, an iconic Pele tower situated on the estate at the top of Minto Crags with panoramic views reaching all the way to England.

 The accommodation is all on the ground floor and may be suitable for less mobile guests.